 Terrence Dermody, an author of the study, told NPR: “It’s all about the timing.
 The idea is that when the virus and gluten are introduced at the same time, the immune system mistakes the gluten-containing food as dangerous.”

 With this information, the scientist also began to look at blood samples of people who were previously diagnosed with celiac disease.
 What they found was that those that had celiac disease also had high antibodies for reovirus, meaning that they had likely contracted reovirus before.

-The truly frightening part: many people have had reovirus without even knowing it.
-The virus is common, and typically presents itself in the form of short-lived vomiting and diarrhea.
+The truly frightening part: Many people have had reovirus without even knowing it.
+The virus is common, typically presenting itself in the form of short-lived vomiting and diarrhea.